 Lela was just 6-weeks old when her mother noticed Lela’s eye didn’t look right when at a certain moment a ray of light caught Lela’s eye.
 They were immediately referred to St. Jude Research Hospital where she was diagnosed with an advanced case of the eye cancer retinoblastoma.
 Lela was 8-weeks old when her left eye was removed and she was treated for two tumors in her right eye.
 Before Lela was diagnosed, her parents thought of cancer as an “older person's disease.”

 Natalia was having intermittent leg pain for several weeks.
-According to her mother, Natalia’s older brother had been having nightly growing pains, but hers seemed to be different somehow.
-After a night of extreme pain and her pediatrician subsequently noticing raised bumps on her leg, 10-year-old Natalia underwent an MRI and was diagnosed with Ewing’s sarcoma — a rare form of bone cancer.
-Suddenly, her focus in life turned from the normal jitters of starting a new school to wondering if she would ever walk again.
+According to her mother, Natalia’s older brother had been having nightly growing pains—but hers seemed to be different somehow.
+After a night of extreme pain and her pediatrician subsequently noticing raised bumps on her leg, eight-year-old Natalia underwent an MRI and was diagnosed with Ewing’s sarcoma—a rare form of bone cancer.
+Suddenly, her focus in life turned from the normal jitters of starting at a new school to wondering if she would ever walk again.

 Kyle was 5-months-old when his grandfather noticed that he was following people with his eyes, but not turning his head.
 He was subsequently diagnosed with spinal muscular atrophy (SMA), a genetic disease affecting the part of the nervous system that controls voluntary muscle movement.
 Over the next several years, Kyle was in and out of acute care facilities, with pulmonary and other medical issues.